Uni Toolkit Scholarship

 • You are studying at one of our target schools and colleges.

-• You have firmly accepted your offer of study at the university by your UCAS reply date in June/July 2025 – your deadline will depend on when you received all of your offers.
-You don’t need to have made your decision before you apply for this scholarship.
+• You have firmly accepted your offer of study at the university by your UCAS reply date in June/July 2026 – your deadline will depend on when you received all of your offers.
+You don’t need to have made your decision to be offered this scholarship.

 • You have participated in one of our outreach workshops in addition to a campus visit (open day or applicant day).
 Activities do not need to have been completed before the UCAS ‘equal consideration’ deadline to be eligible.

-Where we receive a large number of applications, priority will be given to those from backgrounds underrepresented in higher education e.g., POLAR 4 Q1 (areas of low participation) and IMD Q1 (a measure of multiple deprivation), both of which are identified by postcode.
+Where a large number of students are eligible, priority will be given to those from backgrounds underrepresented in higher education e.g., POLAR 4 Q1 (areas of low participation) and IMD Q1 (a measure of multiple deprivation), both of which are identified by postcode.

 See our general terms and conditions.